 Valuation allowances are established when necessary to reduce deferred tax assets to the amounts expected to be realized.
-The Company assesses its ability to realize deferred tax assets based on the availability of the four sources of taxable income, including but not limited to projections of future taxable income, as well as other factors of the legal entities through which the deferred tax assets will be realized as discussed in ASC 740.
-As noted above, the Company files with BGUS as part of its consolidated US federal and state and local combined and unitary tax filings and has a tax sharing agreement with BGUS, whereby eligible deferred tax balances are settled for cash.
-Additionally, once settlement occurs under the tax sharing agreement the Company does not suffer the risk and rewards of any subsequent changes in the measurement of its deferred tax assets related to changes in statutory tax rates or valuation allowances as it no longer receives the benefit of the future deduction nor suffers the cost of the future liability.
-In the event of a subsequent adjustment by a tax authority which results in a permanent reduction of the tax benefit of a timing deferred tax asset, the Company is not obligated to repay BGUS.
+The Company assesses its ability to realize deferred tax assets on a modified separate return method based on the availability of the four sources of taxable income discussed in ASC 740, including but not limited to projections of future taxable income, as well as the other factors of the filing groups of the relevant jurisdictions.
 The Company's unsettled deferred tax assets and deferred tax liabilities are presented on a net basis, where applicable, as a component of Other assets in the Statement of Financial Condition.